walkero-gr/quicktabs/README.txt

 -------------------------------------------------------------------------------

-  This module provides a form for admins to create a block of tabbed content by selecting first the desired number of tabs and then selecting a view, a node, a block or an existing Quicktabs instance as the content of each tab.
-Arguments can be passed if a view is selected.
+  This module provides a form for admins to create a block of tabbed content by selecting a view, a node, a block or an existing Quicktabs instance as the content of each tab.
 The module can be extended to display other types of content.

 Installation & Use:
 -------------------------------------------------------------------------------

-1. Enable module in module list located at administer > build > modules.
+1. Enable module in module list located at administer > structure > modules.
-2. Go to admin/settings/quicktabs to select a style for your tabs
-3. Go to admin/build/quicktabs and click on the "New QT block" local task tab.
+2. Go to admin/structure/quicktabs and click on "Add Quicktabs Instance".
-4. Add a title for your block and start entering information for your tabs
+3. Add a title (this will be the block title) and start entering information for your tabs
-5. Use the Add another tab button to add more tabs.
+4. Use the Add another tab button to add more tabs.
-6. Use the drag handles on the left to re-arrange tabs.
+5. Use the drag handles on the left to re-arrange tabs.
-7. Once you have defined all the tabs, click 'Next'.
+6. Once you have defined all the tabs, click 'Save'.
-8. You will be taken to the admin/build/block screen where you should see yor new tabbed block listed.
+7. You new block will be available at admin/structure/blocks.
-9. Configure & enable it as required.
+8. Configure & enable it as required.

-Developer Documentation:
+9. To add tab styles to your Quicktabs instances, enable the quicktabs_tabstyles module
+10. Edit the default style at admin/structure/quicktabs/styles
+11. Control the style of individual Quicktabs instances by editing the instance in question and selecting from the style dropdown.

+For Developers:
 -------------------------------------------------------------------------------
-To come, I promise!
+The basic Quicktabs functionality can be extended in several ways.
+The most basic is to use the quicktabs_build_quicktabs() function to create Quicktabs instances programmatically, putting whatever you want into the Quicktabs instance.
+This function takes 3 parameters:
+$name - the name of an existing Quicktabs instance (i.e. existing in the database or in code), or a new name if creating an instance from scratch
+$overrides - an array of options to override the settings for the existing instance, or the default settings if creating an instance from scratch
+$custom_tabs - an array of tab content arrays.
+A very basic tab content array would be array('title' => 'My Custom Tab', 'contents' => 'Some text').
+One example of where this might prove useful is in a hook_page_alter implementation, where you could essentially put any render array that's part of the page into a Quicktabs instance.
+The contents property of a cusom tab can be a render array or a string of html.

+Another way to extend Quicktabs is to add a renderer plugin.
+Quicktabs comes with 3 renderer plugins: jQuery UI Tabs, jQuery UI Accordion, and classic Quicktabs.
+A renderer plugin is a class that extends the QuickSet class and implements the render() method.
+See any of the existing renderer plugins for examples.
+Also see Quicktabs' implementation of hook_quicktabs_renderers().

+Lastly, Quicktabs can be extended by adding new types of entities that can be loaded as tab content.
+Quicktabs itself provides the node, block, view and qtabs tab content types.
+Your contents plugins should extend the QuickContent class.
+See the existing plugins and the hook_quicktabs_contents implementation for guidance.